25 Activities to Help Preschool Kids Build Scissor Skills

 So, don’t throw those toy magazines away.
 Instead, encourage your kids to cut images out and paste them onto a piece of paper to create a wish list.

 There are also many printable cut and paste activities perfect for beginners.
+The one pictured below gives your kids practice cutting on straight lines.

 Fold and Cut Activities